rmuif/web/README.md

 ## Contributing

 All contributions to the project are welcome.
 Before submitting an issue or a pull request, read the [Contribution Guidelines](CONTRIBUTING.md).
-Failing to follow the guidelines might result in deprioritization or dismissal.

 ## Attribution